codeb2cc/rs-wrk/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -c, --connections <connections>    total number of HTTP connections to keep open with each thread handling N = connections/threads [default: 1]
-    -d, --duration <duration>          duration of the test in seconds [default: 10] -H, --header <header>              HTTP header to add to request, e.g. "User-Agent: wrk" --latency <latency>            print detailed latency statistics
-    -t, --threads <threads>            total number of threads to use [default: 1] --timeout <timeout>            record a timeout if a response is not received within this amount of time.
+    -c, --connections <connections>    number of HTTP connections to keep open for each thread handling [default: 1] -d, --duration <duration>          duration of the test in seconds [default: 10] -H, --header <header>...
+HTTP header to add to request, e.g. "User-Agent: wrk" -t, --threads <threads>            total number of threads to use [default: 1] --timeout <timeout>            response timeout in seconds

 ARGS:
     <url>    benchmark target